theniceangel/theniceangel/README.md

 ### Hi there, I'm JiZhi 👋

-Now I'm working at didi as a FE.
+Now I'm working at Zoom as a FE.

 **Languages and Tools:**